How we are getting on with our Stage 1 of our UK Adoption Journey

 To my understanding (do not quote me on this, but there are plenty of reading materials which we are working through at the moment), you go through a process which gets you to a stage where you are approved (or not) by an official adoption panel.

-Local authority v.
+Adopting with Local authority v.
 Charity

 To get there, you have 2 routes: you go to your local authority, which has a team specialising in adoption who works with the other social services teams.
 The main goal is of course to place the children in their care with the most suitable families.
 Alternatively, you go to a charity, who ‘have no children’ (who are always under the care of local authorities) and they take you through the process, then go nationwide (or internationally if accredited to do so) and find you a child based on your criteria and the ones available via the local authorities.
 Worth knowing that if we are not matched with a child (or children) from our local authority, our designated social worker will then begin a national search.